barbagroup/cuIBM/README.md

 * CPU routines do not work for FadlunEtAlSolver.
 * Cannot specify which Krylov solver to use for solving the linear systems.
 * TairaColoniusSolver and FadlunEtAlSolver fail if no body is present.
-* Individual forces are not calculated if multiple bodies are present.
 * FadlunEtAlSolver has not been tested for cases with multiple or moving bodies.

 Contact